CusterIO/React-SoundChart/express-server-databas/README.md

 The app changes "<>" signs when posting information, though i dont have a database in this application.

 Secret keys and variables are stored in .env file and cant be accessed.
-## Describe the following parts, how you are using them and what their purpose is

 ### Reversed proxy
 Nginx is used as the reversed proxy server.
 It listen to port 443 (https) and reads the self signed certificates that allows us running https.
 It has been configured to listen at port 80 (http) and redirect them to 443.
 (Nginx default file).